Arglax/Mobile-WuWa-Config/Standard Testing Protocols.md

 ### 📘 End of Document
 > Following these protocols ensures reliable, reproducible, and comparable results across devices.
 > This helps **Arglax** fine-tune configs accurately — without guessing your device’s internal state. 🚀
 > If the config still crashes on your mobile, don't use it.
 Consider creating your own, personal config.
+> All other concerns in Discord please.